akhileshsivaraman/HyperionDev/README.md

 # Capstone 4
 <br>
-A stock0taking programme for a hypothetical warehouse created for the HyperionDev Software Engineering course.
+A stock-taking programme for a hypothetical warehouse created for the HyperionDev Software Engineering course.
 <br>

 ### Installation